-Adam joined Camco as a Summer Analyst in June 2019 before assuming a full-time role shortly thereafter.
-Based in the company’s Nairobi office, his responsibilities include supporting the origination and execution of transactions across sub-Saharan Africa, with a particular focus on East Africa, in addition to wider business development activities for Camco.
+Based in the company’s Nairobi office, Adam’s responsibilities include supporting the origination and execution of transactions across sub-Saharan Africa, with a particular focus on East Africa, in addition to wider business development activities for Camco.

-Prior to joining, Adam undertook a Masters in Climate Change, Management & Finance at Imperial College London.
+Prior to joining Camco in 2020, Adam undertook a Masters in Climate Change, Management & Finance at Imperial College London.

-Before going back into full-time education, Adam spent four years working at Royal Bank of Scotland (RBS), including in strategy and transaction execution roles in the infrastructure and renewable energy sector.
+Before his Masters, Adam spent four years working at Royal Bank of Scotland (RBS), including in strategy and transaction execution roles in the infrastructure and renewable energy sector.
 During his time at RBS he became a Chartered Financial Analyst (CFA) charterholder, completing the program in June 2018.